The Highlights of Wales Tour From Cardiff (4-days)

 This morning we depart Tenby and travel to St Fagans National Museum of History, a fantastic, free open-air museum which captures a huge range of Welsh history in one place.
 We’ll have plenty of time here as there is much to do and see.
 Set in 100-acres of parkland in the…

 This morning we depart Tenby and travel to St Fagans National Museum of History, a fantastic, free open-air museum which captures a huge range of Welsh history in one place.
 We’ll have plenty of time here as there is much to do and see.
 Set in 100-acres of parkland in the grounds of St Fagans Castle, there are more than fifty original re-constructed buildings from across Wales, showing different periods of Welsh architecture.
 There are also beautiful gardens, native breeds of livestock in the fields, workshops where craftsmen demonstrate traditional skills and much more.
-After ample time at St Fagans, we’ll make the short journey to the modern area of Cardiff Bay, where we’ll have some lunch.
-Cardiff Bay was formerly the city docklands and once the largest coal-trading port in the world.
-Now regenerated, it is home to the Welsh parliament, the Millenium Centre, an international sports village and the BBC’s home of Doctor Who.
-By mid-afternoon we’ll travel into the centre of historic Cardiff, where you can wander through the streets of old Cardiff and perhaps visit the National Museum, Cardiff Castle or the Principality Stadium, sporting home of Wales’ national game, Rugby.
-At this point our adventure concludes.
+After ample time at St Fagans, we’ll make the short journey back to Cardiff, where the tour concludes by mid-afternoon.

 Tour Summary